-nfw2 3 months ago
+nfw2 a year ago

 I think they meant that because content is siloed already by language barriers, the only ecosystem that would be affected by the removal of US users is the English-speaking subsystem.